datastax/native-protocol/README.md

 # Native protocol layer for Apache Cassandra™

-A set of Java types representing the frames and messages of the Apache Cassandra™ native protocol, with the associated serialization and deserialization code.
+A set of Java types representing the frames and messages of the Apache Cassandra™ native protocol, with the associated serialization and deserialization logic (this is a third-party implementation, not related to the Apache Cassandra project).

+Native protocol versions 3 and above are supported.

 ## Usage